Banana Bread Cauliflower Oatmeal (Gluten-Free, No Added Sugar)

 - Optional: roasted cocoa nibs or mini chocolate chips for topping

-- Add ~2/3 of the banana to a blender and blend until pureed.
-Slice the other third.
+- Add one of the bananas to a blender and blend until pureed.
+Slice the other banana.

 - Saute cauliflower rice in coconut oil in a small saucepot until warmed through, about 5 minutes.